 About Valley of the Kings

-The Valley of the Kings has almost thirty tombs in all and, together with the other remains of Thebes, forms part of a UNESCO World Heritage site.
+The Valley of the Kings has almost thirty tombs in all and, together with Luxor, the Valley of the Queens, and Karnak, forms part of a UNESCO World Heritage site.
 This site also features as one of our Top ten tourist attractions in Egypt.

 Discover the best Historic Sites in Egypt, from Giza to German El Alamein Cemetery and more, includes an interactive map of Egyptian cultural monuments and landmarks.